Fr000g/ImgMigrate/README.md

 # Image Migration Tool

+⚠️This is a a toy project, not for industrial usage, skopeo is a more suitable way

 ## Background

 A simple tool to migrate multi-arch images to local storage or private registry after tagging.